 How are efficient distribution and permanent archiving and accessibility of ACP articles achieved by the publisher Copernicus Publications?

 ACP and its discussion forum are accessible online and free of charge.
 Copernicus Publications makes sure that the open-access publications, preprints as well as final journal articles, are indexed and archived worldwide in electronic archives, search engines, and databases to guarantee their maximum dissemination and impact.

 How are preprints and interactive comments archived, and are the interactive comments citable?

 How does ACP ensure the quality of its preprints?

 What happens if a manuscript that has been posted as a preprint is not accepted for publication as a final paper in ACP?
-Can the manuscript be removed from ACPD?
+Can the preprint be removed?